-- Confirm that the management option / capital item proposed is within the appropriate mapped zone for the vulnerable priority species (where applicable) or, in the case of freshwater pearl mussel, associated with one of the key rivers named. - Include management options and / or capital items in your application which will benefit the species, located appropriately within the holding, as indicated in the Supporting guidance for each vulnerable priority species. - For applications benefitting VPS waders, additional points will be awarded if recent bird survey data (within last 5 years) is provided - see further details below.
+- Confirm that the management option / capital item proposed is within the appropriate mapped zone for the vulnerable priority species (where applicable) or, in the case of freshwater pearl mussel, associated with one of the key rivers named. - Include management options and / or capital items in your application which will benefit the species, located appropriately within the holding, as indicated in the Supporting guidance for each vulnerable priority species. - For farmland waders, the undertaking of one or more of the capital items required can be waived if you provide evidence that significant capital work has already been undertaken or provide survey data showing that the area already supports significant populations of waders.
+The survey data must meet the requirements explained below\.